 Exploring Indigo Children through Self-Reflection

-Last night, I had the best visit from my brother's partner.
+Earlier this year, I had the best visit from my brother's partner.

 My brother's partner is incredibly special to me as I don’t have a sister of my own.
 I love my brother dearly, but there’s something special about having that “girl time”.